I Survived The Texas 200!

 We eventually caught up to the group and saw Marty Houston, the one-masted Laguna, Puffin, Terio, Shalom, etc. At Port Mansfield, we entered the harbor with Sweet Pea and Stan Roberts.

-It was 4:00 pm when we arrived in Port Mansfield.
-We docked at the Pelican Cove pub to eat since we only had a yogurt and watermelon all day.
 The group at large was tied to Port Mansfield Chamber of Commerce docks.
 The Chamber opened the doors of their pavillion for the club, a really friendly act.
 Everyone we met in Port Mansfield was friendly.
 Nice town.

 A few guys from the Texas 200 showed up at the Pelican around 6:30 since it is a short walk from the Chamber's pavillion.